How to turn an old window into a mirror in minutes. So easy to do.

 Several weeks ago, hubs and I went to a local ReStore looking for some cabinet doors for our kitchen remodel.
 We didn't find any doors that day but I did find this old wooden window that I liked for $1.50.
 I wasn't sure what I would do with it but I figured for $1.50, I would take it home and try to use it somewhere.

 This week I spent some time rearranging my small entryway to try to gain more room (a never-ending quest).
-I thought about removing the small chest that sits next to the entryway bench but it's used for storage and it also holds a lamp, that's a necessity, so removing it is not an option.
+I thought about removing the small chest that sits next to the entryway bench but it's used for storage.
+It also holds a lamp, that's a necessity, so removing it is not an option.

-After a few weeks, I thought I'd try to fancy it up a bit and I bought some Rust-Oleum mirror effect spray paint.
+After a few weeks, I thought I'd try to fancy it up a bit so I bought some mirror effect spray paint.
 I'd never used it before and was excited to see how it worked.